 The Chinese government considers the details of its overseas development program to be a "state secret" (Bräutigam 2009, p.
 2).
-It does not publish a country-bycountry breakdown of its expenditures or activities.
-Nor does it systematically publish project-level data on its less concessional and more commercially-oriented financial expenditures and activities in developing countries.
-In order to overcome this challenge, we collaborated with AidData, a research lab at the College of William & Mary, to build a first-of-its-kind dataset of the subnational locations where Chinese governmentfinanced projects took place around the globe between 2000 and 2014.
-The underlying project-level data are from Dreher et al. (2020), who use a publicly documented method called Tracking Underreported Financial Flows (TUFF) to facilitate the collection of detailed and comprehensive financial, operational, and locational information about Chinese government-financed projects (Strange et al. 2017, 2018).
+It does not publish a country-by-country breakdown of its expenditures or activities.
+Nor does it systematically publish projectlevel data on its less concessional and more commercially-oriented financial expenditures and activities in developing countries.
+In order to overcome this challenge, Dreher et al. (2021b) collaborated with AidData, a research lab at the College of William & Mary, to build a global dataset of Chinese government-financed projects committed between 2000 and 2014.
+This project-level dataset uses a publicly documented method called Tracking Underreported Financial Flows (TUFF) to facilitate the collection of detailed and comprehensive financial, operational, and locational information about Chinese government-financed projects (Strange et al. 2017, 2018).
 The TUFF method triangulates information from four types of open sources-English, Chinese and locallanguage news reports; official statements from Chinese ministries, embassies, and economic and commercial counselor offices; the aid and debt information management systems of finance and planning ministries in counterpart countries; and case study and field research undertaken by scholars and non-governmental organizations (NGOs)-in order to minimize the impact of incomplete or inaccurate information.
-16 Economists, political scientists, and computational geographers have used this dataset and earlier versions of it-capturing fewer countries and years-to explain the nature, allocation and effects of Chinese government-financed projects (e.g., BenYishay et al. 2016, Hernandez 2017, Dreher et al. 2018, Eichenauer et al. 2018, Martorano et al. 2020, Isaksson and Kotsadam 2018a,b).17
+Economists, political scientists, and computational geographers have used these data-so far limited to Africa or country-level data-to explain the nature, allocation and effects of Chinese government-financed projects (e.g., BenYishay et al. 2016, Hernandez 2017, Dreher et al. 2018, Eichenauer et al. 2018, Isaksson and Kotsadam 2018a,b, Gehring et al. 2019, Horn et al. 2019, Anaxagorou et al. 2020, Isaksson 2020, Martorano et al. 2020, Dreher et al. 2021b).